 At Creatis we're fascinated by the creative process, for all its benefits, and want to further understand, explore and make it part of our everyday living.
 And we can do so by learning new skills, leveraging appropriate tools, being active & playful, adding to our bag of experiences and having the right mindset.

 Active, Discovery Learning

 Creativity is an activity.
 It's about using your skills.
-Learn a new art form or delve deeper into an existing domain.
+Learn a new art form, delve deeper into an existing domain or gain a holistic study of the textile making stages.
 Choose from a copious amount of art forms.
 Our classes are hands-on with an emphasis on details, taught by masters that have a collective experience of 200+ years.
 Explore, experiment, play, doubt assumptions, assauge your curiosity, engage in deliberate practice.

 Learning while creating

 As you learn, you get to create a product uniquely yours.
 Play with maker tools, designs, colors to personalize your experience.
 Use different media - physical & digital - to create.
 Express yourself via your newly discovered medium.
 And, whilst creating, discover your creative process and explore the world inside you.

 A membership pass that allows you studio access for a period of time.
 Spend a day or several days to combine and connect different art forms to imagine new possibilities.
 Creativity is recombinatory - combining new thoughts with existing information that will lead to continual improvement.
 Use the Maker Pass to make clothing for yourself, work on a class project or prototype to launch your own brand.

 Hire a ...
 Bespoke Tailor, Natural Dyer, Embroiderer, Upholsterer, Block Maker, Screen Printer, Photographer, Hand Painter, Screen Maker, Color Maker ...
 Hire a master to assist you in your creative endeavors.
 Put your imagination to work.